Eliminating Child Labor in Mica-Producing Communities and Promoting Responsible Mica Sourcing in Madagascar and Globally (MICA)

 The MICA project aims to eliminate child labor in mica-producing communities in Madagascar and promote environmentally- and socially-responsible mica mining by:

-- Increasing resiliency of members of vulnerable households in mica-producing communities by facilitating alternative livelihoods, early childhood care and primary education services, nutritional and health interventions, and by strengthening social services;
+- Bolstering resiliency of members of vulnerable households in mica-producing communities by facilitating alternative livelihoods, early childhood care and primary education services, nutritional and health interventions, and by strengthening social services;

-- Increasing capacity of government officials to address child labor in the mica supply chain through skills-building and the promotion of inter-agency coordination; and
+- Building the capacity of government officials to address child labor in the mica supply chain through skills-building and the promotion of inter-agency coordination; and

-- Increasing engagement of non-governmental stakeholders to address child labor in the mica supply chain through mapping, introducing workplace standards at mines and processing units, building a fair economic model, and introducing an information management system to support companies due diligence requirements.
+- Increasing engagement of non-governmental stakeholders to address child labor in the mica supply chain through mapping, introducing workplace standards at mines and processing units, building a fair economic model for the purchase of mica, and introducing an information management system to support companies’ due diligence requirements.